MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/stiusd/nf-stiusd-istiusd-initialize.md

 The <b>IStiUSD::Initialize</b> method should validate the received STI version number and return an error if the received version does not match the driver's version.

 The following example opens a device port only if a call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff542942">IStiDeviceControl::GetMyDeviceOpenMode</a> indicates an application has opened the device for data transfers.
-Such code might be used for a device that cannot support multiple <a href="https://msdn.microsoft.com/80a96083-4de9-4422-9705-b8ad2b6cbd1b">CreateFile</a> calls, such as a serial port device.</p>
+Such code might be used for a device that cannot support multiple <a href="https://msdn.microsoft.com/80a96083-4de9-4422-9705-b8ad2b6cbd1b">CreateFile</a> calls, such as a serial port device.